stechstudio/phpinfo/README.md

 // Your PHP version
 $info->version(); // 8.1.1

-// Check for the presence of a specific module, case-insensitive
+// Check for the presence of a specific module.
+Name is case-insensitive.
 $info->hasModule('redis'); // true

-// Check globally to see if a specific configuration key is present in any module.
+// Check to see if a specific configuration key is present.
 Name is case-insensitive.
 $info->hasConfig('ICU version'); // true

 // Retrieve the value for a specific configuration key.
 Name is case-insensitive.
 If there is both a local and master value, the local is returned as default.